kaitlinmoore/Real-Time-Crypto-Volatility/docs/genai_appendix.md

 Used in: model_card.md
 Verification: I reviewed the feedback and incorporated some elements and rearranged.

+Prompt (summary): "Please review this drafted model card and provide feedback," Used in: README.md
+Verification: I reviewed, heavily cut, and edited the response.

 **Code**

 Prompt (summary): "Here is my current code.
 I would like to improve performance time.
 Can you make optimization suggestions?"